Automated External Defibrillator (AED) Program

 On a daily basis, each unit will be checked by an authorized user to assure that the unit is operational by observing that the Active Status Indicator is flashing a green signal.
 If it is flashing a red signal, the observer will immediately contact the Campus AED Coordinator at email@example.com for corrective action.

 On a monthly basis, the Campus AED Coordinator will perform a visual inspection of each unit that includes a check on the Active Status Indicator light, a check on the condition of the unit and its accessories, and a check on the expiration dates of the pads and battery pack.
 Records of these inspections, using Appendix B, will be maintained by the Campus AED Coordinator.

 The two units in the Campus Police Department shall be inspected by an officer assigned this task by the Director of Public Safety.

 After each use of an AED, a complete inspection of the unit, as outlined by the manufacturer, will be completed by the Campus AED Coordinator.

 All AED’s on campus are to be used only by authorized users that receive basic CPR and AED training based upon curriculum provided by the American Red Cross or the American Heart Association and provided by a certified instructor.
 Annual re-training is scheduled by the Campus AED Coordinator, who will maintain the list of authorized users.

 The Campus AED Coordinator is responsible for maintaining all records of the AED program.
-These records will be stored in a confidential file in the EOS main office.
+These records will be stored in a confidential file in the EHS main office.

 The WPI AED Program will be audited at least annually to assure that it is efficiently meeting the stated purpose of providing a lifesaving bridge for victim’s of sudden cardiac arrest.
 This audit will include a thorough review of the written program, as well as a review of all AED incidents that may have occurred.
 Any changes to the program will be reviewed and authorized by the Medical Oversight Coordinator.